Robustness of Probabilistic Models to Low-Quality Data: A Multi-Perspective Analysis

 Abstract

-A systematic, comparative investigation into the effects of low-quality data reveals a stark spectrum of robustness across modern probabilistic models.
-We find that autoregressive language models, from token prediction to sequence-to-sequence tasks, are remarkably resilient (for GPT-2, test NLL increases modestly from 2.87 to 3.59 despite 50\% token corruption).
-By contrast, under the same levels of data corruption, class-conditional diffusion models degrade catastrophically (image-label consistency plummets by 56.81\% relative to baseline), while classifiers show a moderate impact that diminishes with dataset scale.
-To explain these discrepancies, we analyze the results through a multi-perspective lens, integrating information theory, PAC learning, and gradient dynamics. \textcolor{blue}{These analyses suggest that robustness is heavily influenced by two key principles}: the \textbf{richness of conditioning information}, which constrains the learning problem, and the \textbf{absolute information content} of the training data, which allows the signal from correct information to dominate statistical noise.
+This paper investigates a critical challenge in modern machine learning: how different probabilistic models withstand low-quality training data.
+Through a systematic, comparative investigation, we reveal a stark spectrum of robustness.
+Empirically, we find that autoregressive language models exhibit remarkable resilience against both token-level noise and structural corruption (for GPT-2, test NLL increases modestly from 2.87 to 3.59 despite 50\% corruption).
+By sharp contrast, class-conditional diffusion models degrade catastrophically under identical noise levels (image-label consistency plummets by 56.81\%), while image classifiers show a moderate vulnerability that diminishes with dataset scale.
+To explain these discrepancies, we analyze the results through a multi-perspective lens integrating information theory, PAC learning, and gradient dynamics.
+This framework identifies what informational properties drive robustness, why they are required for generalization, and how the optimization process achieves this resilience.
+These analyses suggest that robustness is heavily influenced by two key principles: the richness of conditioning information, which constrains the learning problem, and the absolute information content of the training data, which allows the signal from correct information to dominate statistical noise.